-An engineered PAEK based composite is now joining TenCate through TenCate Cetex® TC1225, which combines the high service temperature and excellent mechanical and chemical properties of other PAEK family materials with lower processing temperature and extraordinary processing characteristics.
-TenCate Cetex® TC1225 is available in a high-quality UD tape, fabric strengthened prepegs, and fabric strengthened thermoplastic laminates.
+An engineered PAEK based composite is now joining Toray through Toray Cetex® TC1225, which combines the high service temperature and excellent mechanical and chemical properties of other PAEK family materials with lower processing temperature and extraordinary processing characteristics.
+Toray Cetex® TC1225 is available in a high-quality UD tape, fabric strengthened prepegs, and fabric strengthened thermoplastic laminates.

 Tape Quality is an Important Consideration